polarsquad/kubernetes-developer-workshop/www/content/preparation.md

   kube-system   Active   8h
 ```

-By default Kubernetes uses `default` namespace, but it's best practice to use separate namespaces for different things, because the namespace doesn't get full of pods and also later on you can control access by the namespaces.
+By default, Kubernetes uses `default` namespace, but it's best practice to use separate namespaces for different things because otherwise the namespace gets full of pods and is hard to manage and also, later on, you can control access by the namespaces.

 ```shell
 # Create new namespace